When tragedy strikes, a cold case suddenly turns hot—and deadly.

 Nick leaned forward, elbows on knees, head in hands.
 Skip is dead.
 Tears filled his eyes and spilled down his face, his thoughts full of Sam, Scotty and the rest of their family.
 This would be a devastating loss for all of them.
 And it was a devastating loss for him.
 Skip had been a friend and father figure to him since the day Nick met him.
 Even paralyzed from the neck down, Skip had managed to completely intimidate Nick with the formidable blue-eyed stare that had put him on notice.
 Take care of my baby girl, or you’ll deal with me.
 Few things had ever mattered more to Nick than keeping the promises he’d made to Skip Holland that first day.

-“I’m going to ask Mr. O’Connor to step in, if that’s all right,” Brant said.
+Brant’s voice interrupted his thoughts.
+“I’m going to ask Mr. O’Connor to step in, if that’s all right.”

 Nick nodded and used the sleeve of his shirt to mop up his tears.